-U.S. carriers led by United Continental Holdings Inc. (UAL) are shielding their lucrative trans- Atlantic business from the worst of Europe’s economic slump, after shrinking the supply of seats to support higher fares.
+U.S. carriers led by United Continental Holdings Inc. (UAL:US) are shielding their lucrative trans- Atlantic business from the worst of Europe’s economic slump, after shrinking the supply of seats to support higher fares.

 Summer ticket prices to western Europe have risen an average of 3 percent from 2011, according to Travelocity.com.
 Demand for U.S.-to-Europe trips also is holding up, with ticket sales climbing 5.9 percent to 1.31 million for the peak travel months, according to data compiled by Airlines Reporting Corp.

 Flights across the Atlantic are the biggest overseas market for U.S. airlines, with traffic that can roughly double in U.S. summer months from wintertime lows, data compiled by Bloomberg show.
 Cutting capacity helps carriers maintain pricing power, especially with European business travel at risk from the region’s economic slowdown.